Afghanistan's Dairy Industry Overview

 Market Events and Challenges

-While specific market events are not detailed, it is clear that the development of dairy processing capabilities in Kandahar responds to local demand and potential export opportunities.
+The development of dairy processing capabilities in Kandahar addresses local demand and potential export opportunities.
 However, challenges such as maintaining milk quality and consistency, and navigating Afghanistan's broader economic and political landscape, remain.
 Additionally, the growing threat of Peste des Petits Ruminants (PPR) poses a significant risk to livestock-dependent communities, affecting the food systems and rural economy.